 This choice is now password protected by its own password.
 This choice was previous protected by use of the engineering password.
-This change allows both engineers and calibration staff to have protected access to their respective areas while protecting the other area.
+This change HBLT User's Manual Page 8 allows both engineers and calibration staff to have protected access to their respective areas while protecting the other area.